torrust/torrust-website-v2/src/routes/blog/visualize-tracker-metrics-prometheus-grafana.md

 </CodeBlock>

-THe Prometheus configuration is very simple.
+The Prometheus configuration is very simple.
 We only need to set the Tracker URL.

 <CodeBlock lang="yml">